 There is another method, that is, grooving before bending.

-Because the last bend has been grooved, it can be bent manually or shaped and bent with a rubber hammer.
+As shown in the above figure, the third step can bend to 90 degrees in one go, eliminating the need for the following steps.
+Because the last bend has been grooved, it can be bent manually or shaped and bent using a rubber hammer.

-In addition, the rounded corners of the last bend after grooving will be smaller than those of the previous three bends, and the appearance effect is different.
+Additionally, after grooving, the rounded corners of the last bend will be smaller than those of the previous three bends, resulting in a different appearance.

-So many closed bending methods of sheet metal are introduced, and each method has its own limitations.
+A variety of methods for closed bending of sheet metal have been introduced, each with its own limitations.